tbeason/FamaFrenchData.jl/README.md

 FFnames = listFamaFrench()
 ```

+## Additional Notes

+ - Original files use `-99.99` or `-999` to encode missing values, I attempt to replace these with `missing`.
+ - Original files have no column heading for column 1, I name this column `:Date`.
+It maintains the parsed type of `Int` because it can take several different forms: `20011231`,`200112`,`2001`.
+ - I have not verified that all tables are parsed correctly.
+ - Breakpoints files require the keyword argument `header=false`

 ## Disclaimer

 I am not affiliated with the Ken French Data Library.
 This package does not "ship with" the data, just provides easier access to it.
+Other than the changes that I have explicitly stated, I do not alter the data; however, it is your responsibility to verify that the data is correct.